Loader

 Your home may be repossessed if you do not keep up your repayments on your mortgage

-Is buying using a Limited company an option?
+Should you Buy using a Limited Company option?

 Previously for example if you had a rental income of say £1,250pm and monthly mortgage interest of say £1,000pm leaving you with £250 surplus, then only £3,000 (£250×12) would have been added to your annual income (presuming no other costs).
 And tax would be paid accordingly.
 This was using the Mortgage Interest Relief At Source (MIRAS) scheme.
 Some of you may remember when this applied to your main residence!